kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver.validator.md

 caver.validator.validateSender(tx)
 ```

 Validates the sender of the transaction.
-This function compares the public keys of the account key of the Kaia account with the public keys recovered from `signatures`.
+This function compares the public keys of the account key of the kaia account with the public keys recovered from `signatures`.

 **Parameters**